Alfred Vierkandt

 Alfred Vierkandt (4 June 1867 - 24 April 1953) was a German sociologist, ethnographer, social psychologist, social philosopher and philosopher of history.
-He is known for a broad and phenomenological Gesellschaftslehre promulgated in the 1920s, and for his formal sociology.
+He is known for a broad and phenomenological Gesellschaftslehre promulgated in the 1920s, and for his formal (pure)) sociology.

 Vierkandt was born in Hamburg.
-He first studied science and philosophy at Leipzig University.
-He habilitated at Brunswick.
-He was first at Dozent in ethnology, becoming eventually in 1913 Professor of Sociology at the University of Berlin.
-He was one of the founders of the Deutsche Gesellschaft für Soziologie, in 1909.
-He was made to retire in 1934.
-He died, aged 85, in Berlin.
+He first studied mathematics, physics, geography, völkerpsychologie, and philosophy at Leipzig University and habilitated at Technische Hochschule Brunswick in geography.
+Moving his venia legendi to the University of Berlin he was made Dozent in ethnology, eventually becoming Professor of Sociology at the University of Berlin in 1913.
+Previously, Vierkandt had been one of the founders, in 1909, of the Deutsche Gesellschaft für Soziologie.

+The first German-language "Concise Dictionary of Sociology" was released in 1931 under Vierkandt's direction.